 Note: For some reason, the San Francisco Consulate Office charges less for a one year, multiple-entry visa.
 Their cost is $215.

-The pros to obtaining a Vietnam tourist visa prior to travel include having your visa officially approved prior to travel and expedited entry upon arrival.
+The pros of obtaining a Vietnam tourist visa prior to travel include having your visa officially approved prior to travel and expedited entry upon arrival.
 There are no hassles, further issues or additional fees and you can go straight to the immigration queue upon arrival.
 The cons include a higher processing fee and the risk of losing your passport in the mail (if you decide to mail it in).

 Getting a Vietnam tourist visa upon arrival into Vietnam

 Call me paranoid but I don’t like obtaining a visa on arrival when I can get it beforehand.
-I just like knowing that everything is in order BEFORE I arrive into a foreign country but I will detail it here for those of you who are much braver than I am.
+I just like knowing that everything is in order BEFORE I arrive in a foreign country but I will detail it here for those of you who are much braver than I am.
 The Vietnam Embassy and I both strongly encourage you to obtain a tourist visa prior to travel.

 To obtain a visa stamp upon arrival into Vietnam, you must first obtain a “visa approval letter” before travel.
 This can easily be done online with any travel agency/visa service.
 The Vietnam Embassy does not issue visa approval letters.
 Just Google it and several companies will show up.
 When searching for the different companies, make sure to shop around as their visa processing fees can vary greatly from company to company.
-Also note that a lot of these companies have not updated their websites yet to reflect the new visa changes stated above.
+Also, note that a lot of these companies have not updated their websites yet to reflect the new visa changes stated above.
 Just look for one that has been updated or call them for more information.
 Generally speaking, you should be paying less than $25 for single-entry visa applications and under $60 for multiple-entry visa applications.
 If the company charges more money than that, you’re overpaying.

 Once you find a company, complete their online application form and pay their visa processing fee.
 You will then receive an email a couple of days later with your visa approval letter.
 Your letter may contain the names of several other random people that have also processed their visa approval letters that same day.
 That’s okay.
 Just make sure your name is listed somewhere on that list.
 Keep this as your proof of approved travel to Vietnam for the airlines.

 Upon your arrival to Vietnam, exit the plane and head towards the immigration checkpoint but do not get in line.
 Just prior to immigration, follow the signs for the “visa on arrival” office.
 They may also call it the “landing visa” office.
 Just make sure to go there before getting in line for immigration.
 At the visa on arrival office, present them with your visa approval letter and pay them for the visa stamp fee.
 This fee needs to be paid in cash (either U.S. dollars or Vietnamese Dong).
-The visa stamp fees varies from $25 for one month, single-entry visas to $135 for one year, multiple-entry visas.
+The visa stamp fees vary from $25 for one month, single-entry visas to $135 for one year, multiple-entry visas.
 The customs official will then place the visa stamp in your passport.

-The pros to obtaining a Vietnam tourist visa upon arrival include an overall easier experience and cheaper overall fees.
+The pros of obtaining a Vietnam tourist visa upon arrival include an overall easier experience and cheaper overall fees.
 You do have to pay an online company to process your visa approval letter and pay the government of Vietnam for the visa stamp but combined, they should still cost less than processing through the Vietnam Embassy.
 This process is also more convenient and requires less work.
 The one con to this method is your tourist visa is not guaranteed, meaning if the visa service makes a mistake, or some other error occurs, your entry into Vietnam may be denied upon arrival.
-I understand that is a very slim chance but like I said, I’m pretty paranoid about this stuff.
+I understand that is a very slim chance but as I said, I’m pretty paranoid about this stuff.

 So that’s the process.
 Vietnam is an incredible country and I highly recommend everyone visit at least once.
 The beaches are picturesque, the people are amazingly friendly and the dollar goes a long way.
 I know the process sounds a little cumbersome but it’s really not that bad.
 If you guys have any further questions or comments, please feel free to leave them in the comments section below.
 Thanks for reading!